SD › Tahiti › Pension de la Plage Review

 Pension de la Plage – The Basics

-- Beach: Quite a decent public beach, Plage de Toaroto, is easy to access via a 150m-long path starting over the road from the hotel.
+- Beach: Quite a decent public beach, Plage de Toaroto, is easy to access via a 150m-long path starting across the road from the hotel.
 With white sand, it’s wide and clean, but lacks shade.

 - Views: All rooms face the gardens and pool.